NRK P3: Directors

+Logos

 NRK mP3

 NRK mP3 is the dance music sister station to P3.
-It is aimed towards younger listeners.
+It is aimed towards younger listeners, and does not carry any versions of the hourly Dagsnytt NRK short newscasts.

 On 29 October 2021, the station teamed up with a number of stations in Europe, such as BBC Radio 1 in the UK and RTÉ 2fm in Ireland, to take part in the radio programme Europe's Biggest Dance Show.

+Similarly to NRK Alltid Nyheter, the station was available before 2017 on both FM and DAB+ in various urban areas, while it was only available on DAB+ in rural areas in the same timespan.